-- Idlers and sprockets: Check for sharp sprocket teeth, crack in spokes and ensure there are no welds.
+- Idlers and sprockets: Check for sharp sprocket teeth, and cracks in spokes and ensure there are no welds.

-- Gauges and lights: Check if the speedometer is working and.
+- Gauges and lights: Check if the speedometer is working.
 Check lights and gauges are mounted properly and if they are functioning.

 - Rims: Check rims for visible damage and replace them if needed.
 Check if bolts or nuts are in place.